beda-software/kaitenzushi/README.md

    ```bash
    yarn test
    ```
+### Notes
+1. The FSH file should have a similar name to the JSON file (ex: ./fsh/test.fsh => ./fhir/test.json);
+2. You can use ./fsh/Aliases.fsh to share your aliases between any *.fsh file;
+3. You can use ./fsh.RuleSet.fsh to share your rule sets between any *.fsh file;
 ## Dictionary
 1. **FSH**: FHIR Shorthand (FSH) is a domain-specific language for defining the contents of FHIR Implementation Guides (IG).
 FSH can be created and updated using any text editor.
 Because it is text, it enables distributed, team-based development using source code control tools such as GitHub.
 2. **RuleSet**: Rule sets provide the ability to define a group of rules as an independent entity.